 190 million years ago, one of the greatest geological formations began to take shape.

-In the Coyote Buttes ravine, some 5,225 feet above sea level, stands Arizona's Wave Rock.
-Wave Rock has a remarkable undulating appearance, with massive sandstone structures stretched like taffy, and cinnamon color strata domes.
+In the Coyote Buttes ravine, some 5,225 feet above sea level, stands Arizona's The Wave.
+The Wave has a remarkable undulating appearance, with massive sandstone structures stretched like taffy, and cinnamon color strata domes.
 It is, in a way, a geological snapshot in time, a still shot of the effect natural forces has on the environment.

 The Wave is comprised of Navajo Sandstone dunes that have calcified vertically and horizontally, turning into hardened, compacted rocks over time.
 The peculiar and unique fluctuating stratum was created by slow wind and rain erosion.
 The Wave remained basically unknown until the 1990s when it was largely advertised in German travel brochures and shown in the 1996 movie Faszination Natur.
 Small groups of Europeans visited the area, and its popularity grew; tour guides confide that it is still largely a European population that visits, though Americans have definitely begun to take notice of the landscape.